19-2-SKKU-OSS/2019-2-OSS-L3/_posts/2019-12-07-Dynamic_Programming_Algorithm.md

 It is used to solve partial problem iterations and algorithms with optimal substructures in less time than conventional methods.

 ## What our team do?
-Our team Search and Create Dynamic Programming Algorithm and Commit Algorithm in Github (Reference Site : Github)
+Our team Search and Create Dynamic Programming Algorithm and Commit Algorithm in Github (Reference Site : www.geeksforgeeks.org)

 # Team member who Participate in Dynamic Programming

 **채상은 Chae Sangeun `andrewchea` (Team Leader)**
 - Role : Overall project management, writing the code of Bactracking and Dynamic Programming Algorithm of L3 Team